No, this program is only offered to students in the 2nd or 3rd year of their Bachelor’s degree.

 Please note that if you are in exchange and you do not hold a Swiss citizenship, a proof of registration with the municipality where you will be residing during the internship will be required to establish the hiring contract.

 Yes, we accept students in this situation, as long as they pursue their Master’s degree at EPFL and not in another institution.

 Yes, applications can be submitted in either French or English.
 However, it is advised to submit your documents in English if the lab Head that you have selected are not French-speaking.

 The motivation letter will be sent to the labs for your placement.
 You may write three different paragraphs in one letter or choose to write three separate letters.

 In the latter case, please assemble them into one single PDF for the upload of the application package.
 We will separate them and distribute them to each lab concerned.

 No, we will contact them directly with the necessary instructions.

 Nonetheless, we recommend that you inform them in advance to avoid them being surprised by the process.

 No, the referees can submit their letters until December 10.
-It is your responsibility to ensure that we receive your reference letters before the application deadline.
+It is your responsibility to ensure that we receive your references before this deadline.

 You can check the status of your references via the application form, once it has been validated.

 Yes, you can ask a professor to write you a reference letter.
 It is advisable to choose references who know you well and who can provide you with a good reference letter.

 The internships must last exactly eight weeks.
-Interns can agree on a longer duration with the lab, but remuneration will only be granted for eight weeks.
+Interns may agree to a longer internship duration with their lab, but the Summer in the Lab scholarship remains fixed.

 Exceptions for a shorter internship might be made depending on the hiring lab.

 Interns are entitled to four days off during the two-month internship.
 These days off must be taken in agreement with the lab.

-All interns are expected to attend the research symposium where they will present their internship work.
+All interns are expected to attend the research symposium where they will present their work.